David-Elzinga/Pollen_Competition/README.md

 * col_germ.csv - a file containing the Gompertz fit for each minute for col.
 * ler_germ.csv - a file containing the Gompertz fit for each minute for ler.
 * emp_results.xlsx -  a file containing the wet lab experiments for ler dominance.
-* interference_data_DFO - synthetic data generated from interference experiments in NetLogo using DFO critera for the best parameters.
-* interference_data_MLFO - synthetic data generated from interference experiments in NetLogo using MLFO critera for the best parameters.
 * LHS.csv - the parameter combinations used in our LHS.

 Repo 2: https://data.mendeley.com/datasets/n6vwc2prv4/draft?a=b3795357-ae0b-461f-bce4-d1cf6b006561